 - The Council may ask that you produce documentary evidence to demonstrate eligibility.

-- Plymouth City Council will process all information in accordance with the requirements of the Data Protection Act 1998.
+- Plymouth City Council will process all information in accordance with the requirements of the Data Protection Act 2018 and the EU General Data Protection Regulation.
 The authority will use any data collected for the purpose of processing and validating the relevant permit and other associated purposes.
 We are required by law to protect the public funds we administer.
 We may share/check this information with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.
 These bodies include other council departments, other public authorities and other enforcement agencies.